arXiv/accessibility2024/source/participants.md

 In her work as a researcher and in publishing, Stacy is committed to breaking down barriers and improving the availability of accessible education.
 She seeks to promote and realize her ‘raison d’être’ – "a world that is born-accessible and truly inclusive for all."
 [Stacy's LinkedIn](https://www.linkedin.com/in/stacy-scott-b7552737/)

 ## Panelists
+We are looking forward to a rich discussion with this panel of experts from across the ecosystem of authoring and publishing:

 ### Bill Kasdorf
 Principal, Kasdorf & Associates; Founding partner, Publishing Technology Partners; W3C Global Publishing Evangelist, W3C Publishing Working Group member, EPUB 3 Community Group member.